 Parasitic infections can cause symptoms such as bloating, cramping, diarrhoea, constipation, fatigue, food intolerances and skin disorders.
-The health of a person’s gut, microbiome, the quality of their diet, levels of stress, and our genes all contribute to whether the body is capable of hosting them.
-The scary part is they can live for years undiagnosed and can cause what seem to be unrelated symptoms such insomnia, anaemia (by feeding off red blood cells), irritability and autoimmune conditions.
+The health of a person’s gut, microbiome, the quality of their diet, levels of stress, and our genes all contribute to whether the body is capable of hosting them without issues.
+The interesting part is they can live for years undiagnosed and can cause what seem to be unrelated symptoms such insomnia, anaemia (by feeding off red blood cells), irritability and autoimmune conditions.

 How do you get Parasites?

-There are many different types of parasites in our environment most enter the body through contaminated food or water, sometimes parasites are even contracted through the sole of your foot!
+There are many different types of parasites in our environment most enter the body through contaminated food or water.

-Usually people who acquire a parasite already have a weakened immune system or Leaky gut syndrome and an imbalance in gut microbiome.
+Usually people who acquire a parasite already have a weakened immune system or Leaky gut syndrome or poor stomach acid and an imbalance in gut microbiome.
 They are certainly contagious and something as simple as not washing your hands can transmit the infection.

 Signs You Are Host To A Parasite!

 - Heartburn, reflux